Vicente-Campos/Vicente-Campos/README.md

 ### Hi, wellcome to my profile 👋

- - 🏫 i’m studying computer science.
+ - 🏫 i’m student of IPI.
  - 🖥️ I’m currently learning javascript and html.
  - 📈 I’m looking for knowledge and experience.